pwscup/pwssite/2020/markdown/cup20_e.md

 ## What' new

-- 2020/02/18(火) 本ページを作成
+- 2020/02/18(Tue) This page was created
-- 2020/07/29(水) ルール概要説明を作成
+- 2020/07/29(Wed) Prepared a summary explanation of the rules

-## PWS Cup 2020 匿名メンバシップ推定コンテスト AMIC ルール概要
+## PWS Cup 2020 "AMIC" rule (overview)
-匿名メンバシップ推定コンテスト "AMIC" (Anonymous Membership Inference Contest)を開催します。ルール詳細は後日公開します。
+The Anonymous Membership Inference Contest "AMIC" (Anonymous Membership Inference Contest) will be held.
+Details of the rules will be published at a later date.

 <img src="./Images/overview_e.png" width=100%>